How Many Links In The Chain Of Infection

 1. Practice Good Hand Hygiene

 Hand hygiene is one of the most effective ways to prevent the spread of infection.
-Wash your hands frequently with soap and water for at least 20 seconds, especially after using the restroom, before preparing food, and after being in public places.
+Plus, wash your hands frequently with soap and water for at least 20 seconds, especially after using the restroom, before preparing food, and after being in public places.
 If soap and water are not available, use an alcohol-based hand sanitizer with at least 60% alcohol.

 2. Use Personal Protective Equipment (PPE)